durovsky/rep/rep-I000X.rst

 Filedbus technology has been commonly used in manufacturing processes for more than 25 years and there is a wide variety of competing standards on the market [#fieldbus_wiki]_.
 Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided to experiment with Profinet, since we consider integration of this standard a viable way how to allow ROS-I systems to comunicate with PCL's HMI's, OPCs and various industrial hardware.

-We would like to address following two scenarios in particular:
+We would like to address following two scenarios in particular
  - Integration of ROS-I system into existing industrial network (PLC as a master)
  - Using ROS-I system as a high level system for industrially driven mechanics (PC as a master)